-4 Most Common Types of Motorcycle Accident Injuries
+What Are the Most Common Motorcycle Accident Injuries in New Jersey?

-There are almost 88,000 injuries from motorcycle accidents reported every year as well as 5,000 fatalities across the United States.
+There are almost 88,000 injuries from motorcycle accidents reported every year in the United States, along with 5,000 fatalities from these kinds of accidents.
 Motorcycle riders are at a higher risk of serious injuries than car drivers as they are not protected by a vehicle.
-Helmets, motorcycle jackets, and gloves help reduce the risk of injuries, but a motorcycle accident can still be life-threatening.
-The following are the most prevalent injuries motorcyclists suffer in accidents.
+Helmets, motorcycle jackets, and gloves help reduce the risk of injury, but a motorcycle accident can still be life-threatening or at least cause long-term injuries and disabilities.
+New Jersey motorcycle accident lawyer Jerry Friedman explains some of the most prevalent injuries motorcyclists suffer in accidents in New Jersey.

 Head and Neck Injuries

-About 22% of motorcycle injuries are to the head and neck, according to a major study conducted by the CDC on non-fatal motorcycle accident injuries.
-Wearing a helmet has been found to reduce the rate of serious injuries to the head even though helmet wearers typically suffer less serious injuries.
-According to a separate study by the Association for the Advancement of Automotive Medicine, riders under the age of 40 are more likely to suffer serious head injuries when not wearing a helmet, but the opposite is true for older riders.
+About 22% of motorcycle injuries involve the head and neck, according to a study conducted by the CDC on non-fatal motorcycle accident injuries.
+Wearing a helmet has been found to reduce the rate of serious injuries to the head, and helmet wearers typically suffer less serious injuries.
 Approximately 27% of fatal motorcycle accidents involve a head injury.

-While leg and feet injuries are more common, spinal cord injuries can be severe and life-changing.
-Motor vehicle accidents, including motorcycle accidents, are the leading cause of spinal cord injuries in the United States and account for 35% of these injuries.
-According to a major study analyzing data on 1,100 motorcyclists in traffic accidents, 11% sustained a spinal cord injury.
-The average Injury Severity Score for these injuries was 18.8 on a scale of 4 to 66.
+Spinal cord injuries can be severe and lifechanging.
+Auto accidents, including motorcycle accidents, are the leading cause of spinal cord injuries in the United States and account for 35% of these injuries.
+According to a study analyzing data on 1,100 motorcyclists in traffic accidents, 11% sustained a spinal cord injury.
 About one-quarter of motorcyclists suffered an isolated spinal injury.
 Half injured the thoracic spine, 30% injured the lumbar spine, and 27% injured the cervical spine.
 About 10% of these injury victims died.

-If you or someone you love has been injured in New Jersey in a motorcycle accident because of someone else’s negligence, we can help you seek full and fair compensation for your losses.
-For a private consultation with experienced motorcycle accident injury attorney, Jerry Friedman, Esq., contact us online or call us at 1-800- LAW-4-HOGS.
+If you or someone you love has been injured in New Jersey in a motorcycle accident because of someone else’s negligence, we can help you seek full, fair compensation for your losses.
+For a private consultation with experienced NJ motorcycle accident attorney Jerry Friedman, contact us today at 1-800- LAW-4-HOGS.